tmdict/tmdict/data/content/fgo-material-xvi/kyokutei-bakin/character.en.md

 Famous swords from around the whole world gathered in one place…… Yes, what fine swords….

 It would most definitely cause a disturbance but I absolutely want to have a battle here… I’ve been secretly hoping that the lord here would organize a swordsmanship tournament.
-(Fusehime){{n1}}
+(Fusehime){{n4}}

 ##### {{notes}}

+1. {{note1}} Kyokutei Bakin is the author of the epic Nansō Satomi Hakkenden.
+2. {{note2}} These are lyrics from an old Warabe Uta, a style of Japanese children’s song.
+3. {{note3}} This is talking about Chiba Prefecture, which is home to many peanut farms, Tokyo Disneyland, and Funassyi.
+Nezumi-land (Mouse-land) is a reference to Disneyland.
-1. {{note1}} Okay so this one is a bit weird.
+4. {{note4}} Okay so this one is a bit weird.
 In the JP what Fusehime says she’s been secretly hoping for is a 御前試合 or a match attended by a Lord.
 After some researching I found out that a 御前試合 can either be a contest a Lord organizes or a contest that a Lord is invited to.
 Given the way the sentence is I decided to translate it as her hoping Guda would organize a contest.